top of page

 Management Systems: A Scoping Review.
 Assessment and Evaluation in Higher Education.
 Advance online publication. https://doi.org/10.1080/02602938.2023.2266154

 Fryer, L. K. & Leenknecht, M. (2023).
-A Theoretical and Meta-theoretical Reframing of the Development of Cognitive Processing and
+Toward an Organising Theoretical Model for Teacher Clarity, Feedback and Self‑Efficacy in the

 *Shum, A., Fryer, L. K., Vermunt, J., Donche, V., Petegam, P., Lee, D., Rienaldo, R., Ajiksmo, C., Summer W. & Cano, F. (2023).
 Variable- and